 After placing students in groups of 4 each received 4 different cookies and 4 cups of milk.
 We used mini cookies that I found at Walmart and the dollar store.

-Before starting their experiments, students observed the properties of each cookie and recorded those on their paper.
-Nest, they predicted whether the cookie would sink or float.
+Before starting their science experiment, students observed the properties of each cookie and recorded those on their paper.
+Next, they predicted whether the cookie would sink or float.